jeffersonnnn/ZEclipse/docs/TEMPORAL_OBFUSCATION.md

 ## Conclusion

-Temporal obfuscation is a powerful enhancement to BlackoutSOL's privacy guarantees.
+Temporal obfuscation is a powerful enhancement to ZEclipse's privacy guarantees.
 By preventing timing correlation attacks, it dramatically increases the effective anonymity set size and provides robust protection against advanced blockchain analysis techniques.

-When combined with BlackoutSOL's multi-hop architecture, split transactions, and zero-knowledge proofs, temporal obfuscation completes a comprehensive privacy solution that provides state-of-the-art protection for Solana transfers.
+When combined with ZEclipse's multi-hop architecture, split transactions, and zero-knowledge proofs, temporal obfuscation completes a comprehensive privacy solution that provides state-of-the-art protection for Solana transfers.